The Lost Generation

-"Now, none of you may have the Sight--it is very rare--but you can train your Inner Eye to see what is before you, to gaze into a teacup with spent tea leaves and read a fortune.
-Reading tea leaves--or tasseomancy--has its origin in oinomancy, a practice in ancient Rome of reading the sediment left in a wine glass.
-Please take out your copies of Unfogging the Future..."
+"None of you may have the Sight—it is very rare—but you can train your Inner Eye to see what is before you, to gaze into a teacup with spent tea leaves and read a fortune.
+Reading tea leaves—or tasseomancy—has its origin in oinomancy, a practice in ancient Rome of reading the sediment left in a wine glass.
+Please take out your copies of Unfogging the Future."

-Professor Trelawney was speaking in the misty voice that Bill had already become accustomed to in not quite three weeks of Divination classes.
-Now that he was in third year, he had selected Divination for one of his new classes, because Alex and Jack were both taking it, and because it sounded easy.
-He had hesitated to take Ancient Runes, but was finding that quite fascinating, especially Egyptian hieroglyphics, even though it was very challenging.
+Professor Trelawney spoke in the misty voice Bill had already become accustomed to in not quite three weeks of Divination lessons.
+Now that he was in third year, he had selected Divination for one of his new subjects because Alex and Jack were both taking it, and because it sounded easy.
+He had hesitated to take Ancient Runes but found it quite fascinating, especially Egyptian hieroglyphics, though it was very challenging.
 Divination had turned out to be more work than he anticipated, trying to memorize what dozens of possible shapes in the bottom of a teacup might mean, and Trelawney was also one of the most annoying people he'd ever met.
-In contrast, Professor el-Madi was a pleasant man with a lilting Moroccan accent that fell easily on the ear, and he was partial to very bad puns which nonetheless kept his students chuckling even as they were groaning.
-Bill always enjoyed his Runes classes, and dreaded Divination.
+In contrast, Professor el-Madi was a pleasant man with a lilting Moroccan accent that fell easily on the ear, and he was partial to bad puns which nonetheless kept his students chuckling even as they were groaning.
+Bill always enjoyed his Runes lessons and dreaded Divination.

-The Hufflepuff boy, Geoff, was also in his Divination class.
+The Hufflepuff boy, Geoff, was also in Divination.
 Bill had gotten to know him a little better, since he was one of Jack Richard's roommates.
-He was very nice, and had a lot of interesting stories about traveling around during the summer while his father performed at one Gilbert and Sullivan festival after another.
+He had a lot of interesting stories about traveling around during the summer while his father performed at one Gilbert and Sullivan festival after another.
 (G & S shows were a staple of many village fetes around England.)
-Bill had offered to tutor him in Transfiguration and Charms, which were easily his best classes, but Geoff had politely declined, calling himself a hopeless case.
-He was always in a good mood, however, and Bill enjoyed hanging about with him and Jack.
-He'd invited Alex to join them many times, but Alex was going off by himself a great deal since the term had begun, and he hadn't answered any of the owls Bill had sent him over the summer.
-Whenever Bill said he was worried about him (he thought he was still not over Orville's death, and possibly also blaming Bill for their friend's death) he waved Bill off impatiently, calling him a mother hen and proclaiming that he just wanted to be left alone.
+Bill had offered to tutor him in Transfiguration and Charms, which were easily his best subjects, but Geoff had politely declined, calling himself a hopeless case.
+He was almost always in a good mood, however, and Bill enjoyed hanging about with him and Jack.
+He'd invited Alex to join them many times, but Alex went off by himself a great deal since the term had begun, and he hadn't answered the owls Bill had sent him over the summer.
+Whenever Bill said he was worried about him (he thought he was still not over Orville's death, and possibly also blaming Bill for his death) he waved Bill off impatiently, calling him a mother hen and proclaiming that he wanted to be left alone.

-Bill didn't push it, but he felt uneasy about it at the same time, as though Alex were a ticking bomb, or a Howler that was being ignored.
+Bill didn't push it but he felt uneasy about it at the same time, as if Alex were a ticking bomb, or a Howler that he'd ignored.
 Leave it for too long and eventually you would have a very big problem.
-Yet--he couldn't exactly put Alex into a full-body-bind and force him to talk about the way he was feeling.
-He'd have to bide his time and just wait for Alex to be ready.
+Yet—he couldn't exactly put Alex into a full-body-bind and force him to talk about the way he felt.
+He'd have to bide his time and wait for Alex to be ready.
 Bill was thirteen going on fourteen.
-He wasn't especially wanting a deep and meaningful talk with Alex about Orville, anyway.
+He didn't especially want a deep and meaningful talk with Alex about Orville, anyway.

 Bill, Jack and Geoff sat at a small table in Trelawney's stifling hot round tower room, the perfumed air making them feel a bit dizzy, drinking what was possibly the most tasteless tea Bill had ever had and preparing to read their fortunes in the tea leaves.
-A couple of Slytherin girls--Miriam Broadbent and Raisa Czaikowski--were also in the class, sitting together at a small table, drinking their tea.
+A couple of Slytherin girls—Miriam Broadbent and Raisa Czaikowski—were also in the class, sitting together at a small table, drinking their tea.
 No other Slytherins were present.
-There were no Ravenclaws present at all; Bill had heard that everyone in Ravenclaw warned the third years off taking classes with Trelawney.
-Any Ravenclaw who did so would probably be laughed out of their house.
+There were no Ravenclaws present; Bill had heard that everyone in Ravenclaw warned the third years off taking lessons with Trelawney.
+A Ravenclaw who did so would probably be laughed out of their house.
 Booth and Leonard weren't present, as they were taking Arithmancy.
-Bill glanced out of the corner of his eye at Alex, who was sitting with Mary Ann Boxwood.
-Bill suspected he may have gotten over his need to deny that he liked her.
+Bill glanced out of the corner of his eye at Alex, who sat with Mary Ann Boxwood.
+Bill suspected he may have got over his need to deny that he liked her.
 They talked a great deal and she seemed to like him quite a lot, also.

-Bill, on the other hand, found it very hard not to look at Juliet Hathaway since third year had started.
-She suddenly seemed much older, and could easily be mistaken for being a fourth or fifth year.
-Bill couldn't help notice how her golden brown curls were glowing in the candlelight as she sat with Wallis Cassell, peering into her teacup.
+Bill, on the other hand, found it difficult not to gaze at Juliet Hathaway since third year had started.
+She suddenly seemed much older, and could easily be mistaken for a fourth or fifth year.
+Bill couldn't help notice how her golden brown curls glowed in the candlelight as she sat with Wallis Cassell, peering into her teacup.
 Suddenly, Wallis looked up and caught Bill's eye and smiled slyly at him.
-He widened his eyes in alarm and looked down at his cup again, panicked that she might think he liked her instead of Juliet.
-He'd rather gotten the impression since the beginning of the term that Wallis had a crush on him, and it had been next to impossible to even make innocuous remarks to Juliet with Wallis (her best friend) hovering nearby, batting her eyes at him.
+He widened his eyes in alarm and looked at his cup again, panicked that she might think he fancied her instead of Juliet.
+He'd rather had the impression since the beginning of the term that Wallis fancied him, and it had been next to impossible to even make innocuous remarks to Juliet with Wallis (her best friend) hovering nearby, batting her eyes.

 Oh well, he thought.
-Very few students in third year started pairing off usually, even when there were Hogsmeade trips.
-It wasn't even usual for students in their fourth year to start dating.
-Most of that didn't start until fifth year, and even then, most fifth year students were consumed with the impending O.W.L.s.
-If he didn't have a girlfriend for a while yet, Bill thought, he would certainly be in good company.
+Very few students in third year paired off, even when there were Hogsmeade trips.
+It wasn't even usual for students in fourth year to start dating.
+Most of that didn't start until fifth, and even then, most fifth years were consumed with the impending O.W.L.s.
+If he didn't have a girlfriend for a while, Bill thought, he would certainly be in good company.

-Trelawney clapped her hands and instructed the students to trade teacups to do their readings.
+Trelawney clapped her hands and instructed the class to trade teacups to do their readings.
 Bill handed his to Geoff, Geoff handed his to Jack and Jack gave his to Bill.
-Bill peered down into the cup at the dark lump of debris, trying to discern some shape.
-There were also some scattered damp leaves clinging to the side of the cup.
-Am I supposed to make something of those, too?" he wondered.
-He frowned into the delicate china cup, unsure what to say, wondering whether he should just make something up.
+Bill peered at the dark lump of debris, trying to discern a shape.
+There were also scattered damp leaves clinging to the side of the cup.
+Am I supposed to make something of those, too? he wondered.
+He frowned into the delicate china cup, unsure what to say, wondering whether he should make something up.

 Jack frowned into Geoff's cup.
 "I'm not sure what to call this.
 It's either a shoe or a question mark, depending which way you turn it.
 What does that mean?"